-COPE offers several of its services on a consumer directed model, which means the participant is permitted to self-direct or choose their care service providers instead of requiring them to use care providers chosen by a state agency.
+COPE offers several of its services on a consumer directed model, which means participants are permitted to self-direct or choose their care service providers instead of being required to use care providers chosen by a state agency.
 Friends and even some family members may be hired to provide care and support services.
-Care providers must be approved, legal and the hourly rate that they are paid regulated.
+Care providers must be approved, legal, and the hourly rate that they are paid regulated.

 This program is administered by Nevada’s Aging and Disability Services Division and is funded by the state.
 It is worth noting that Nevada offers a very similar program for Medicaid eligible seniors called the Home and Community Based Waiver (previously known as the CHIP Program).

-Did You Know?
 Nevada seniors are eligible to receive free estimates for bathroom safety modifications, such as the addition of a walk-in tub.
-More info.

 The COPE Program’s eligibility requirements are somewhat complicated.
 The more straightforward rules are related to age and residency.
 Applicants must be at least 65 years of age and a legal Nevada resident.

 Functionally, applicants must be assessed by a medical professional and found to be in need of the level of care typically provided in a nursing home.
 More directly this means that they may be unable to bathe, use a toilet, feed themselves, or perform other activities of daily living without assistance.